Meet Some of Our Volunteers!

 Volunteer Opportunities

 The Good Food Centre is an emergency food program that provides groceries to food-insecure families.
-Volunteering at the Centre may involve preparing produce packs according to family size, building grocery packs according to family size and dietary and cultural requests, stocking shelves, and assisting with warehouse organization and stocking incoming products.
+Volunteering at the Centre may involve preparing grocery packs according to family size and dietary and cultural requests, stocking shelves, and assisting with warehouse organization and stocking incoming products.

 Facilities Services maintains and cares for our physical spaces.
 As a Facilities Maintenance Volunteer, your responsibilities may include assisting with repairs and maintenance as needed, landscaping work, and cleaning.